fatfreecrm/ffcrm_merge/README.markdown

 * Moved to jQuery and Coffeescript
 * Overhauled spec tests - using dummy engine application rather than depending on fat_free_crm
 * Added merge_hook so you can add your own customisations (see below)
+* Fixed bug where account duplicate tags were always ignored

 MERGE HOOKS
 ===========